 Will the “category attribute” approach cause issues for portrayal because the symbols for the different types are presumably different?
 Or will the subclass approach result in unnecessary portrayal rules because the symbols are the same?

-Will any of the sub-classes have its own specific attributes or relationships?
+Will any of the subclasses have its own specific attributes or relationships?
 If so, the sub-class approach is preferable.

 Are the different categories/subclasses in (or likely to be placed in) different viewing groups, or have different drawing order?
 If so, there is a slight preference for making subclasses.
 (Only “slight” because the portrayal rules and Interoperability Catalogue can use attribute values in assigning viewing groups to feature instances.

-If sub-classes are used, will that introduce situations where it may be necessary to encode coincident objects with different categories?
+If subclasses are used, will that introduce situations where it may be necessary to encode coincident objects with different categories?
 The answer “Yes” suggests a preference for the categoryOf... approach.

 Are the subclasses conceptually very different?
 “Yes” implies the sub-classes approach.